jeffschoonover416/jeffschoonover.dev-source/md-content/projects.md

 ---
 title: Projects
-description: This is a test description
+description: Software projects I am working on
 publish: True
 authorName: Jeff Schoonover
+slug: projects

 ---

+## Projects

-## Routerbase
+### Routerbase

-My first project is a desktop app to make life easier for me at work, and I think others will find it useful as well.
+I am working on my first project, a desktop app to make life easier for me at work.
+I think others will find it useful as well.

 Engineers and scientists in R&D make a lot of samples.
 Samples with different starting chemistries.
 Samples with varying process conditions.
 Samples made specifically for a certain kind of analysis (like strength or conductivity).
 And they often can't perform all the steps needed to make and analyze a sample in their own lab - a lot of work needs to be done at vendors or in other labs.